WaiveCar/WaiveTelem/packages/plug-provision/README.md

 This package automatically

 - Generates a private key on the usb-connected plug
+- Saves cerficiation signing request in ./csr
-- Sends a CSR to AWS
+- Sends CSR to AWS
+- Saves certificate in./cert
-- Stores resulting certificate and configuration to ./config/\${PLUG_ID}/config.txt that that you can copy to plug microSD.
+- Saves resulting configuration to ./config/\${PLUG_ID}/config.txt that that you can copy to plug microSD.

 ## Preparation: